Summary in a few lines:

-Looking up a GIA report is not a rocket science, there are many signs that will tell you if the report is legit, but be careful, it’s not only about having an official report by GIA, some “amateur” stores provide real GIA reports, but for different diamonds!
+The thing is that it’s not only about having an official report by GIA, some “amateur” stores provide real GIA reports, but for different diamonds!

 So when we check the GIA report, any report, we need to notice what makes it real, and what makes it for the diamond we’re checking!

 1. QR Code:

 Scan it to go to the Diamond Report Check Page on GIA.
 If the report is older than 2014, it won’t be there, but it would be a good question to know why a diamond wasn’t sold for all that time (or maybe it’s a second hand diamond?).

 2. The Clarity Characteristics Section:

-This Clarity section will tell you where exactly the inclusions appear on the diamond (unless it’s flawless which is a very rare grade, and impossible for someone to have one and willing to use a fake GIA to sell it).
+This Clarity section will tell you where exactly the inclusions appear on the diamond (unless it’s flawless which is a very rare grade, and we believe it’s impossible for someone to have one and willing to use a fake GIA to sell it).

-If you’re on a website that doesn’t show a magnified image of the diamond, DON’T buy from them, don’t ever buy a diamond without seeing it, that’s why we always recommend getting from the known brands like James Allen, Blue Nile & Whiteflash, which provide all the details necessary about the diamond.
+If you’re on a website that doesn’t show a magnified image of the diamond, DON’T shop there.
+Never get a diamond without seeing it.

 Look at the diamond on the exact locations pointed in the clarity section and match inclusions between report and the diamond in your hand.

 Inclusions on the report are 100% accurate, and if you saw an inclusion that’s not on the exact location marked on the report, it might be a fake one, and you better get out of that store.

 If you’re more into diamonds and can tell what type of inclusion is it, you can also match the location with the type as well, such low-quality stores will try to match diamonds with the same inclusion spots, but it’s less likely to match inclusion types as well!

 3. Other Considerations: